Chinese ATV Won’t Start – Troubleshooting Guide

 • Activate the starter or pull the pull starter.

-• There should be visible clear blue repetitive spark arching from the tip of the spark plug to the cylinder head.
+• There should be a bright blue repetitive spark arching from the tip of the spark plug to the cylinder head.

 With a spark tester tool (safer)